deepikasai76/RadicalAi_Project/README.md

 ---

-**💡 Pro Tip**: Start with Ollama for privacy and cost-effectiveness, then add OpenAI if you need cloud-based features!
+**💡 Pro Tip**: Start with Ollama for local processing and cost-effectiveness, then add OpenAI if you need cloud-based features!

 **🚀 Ready to transform your documents into intelligent learning experiences?**